TigerBSD/TigerBSD/README.md

 Always snapshot the whole system at this point -- both the first time and all other times.

+ZFS snapshots are very cheap thanks to COW (copy-on-write).

+Take lots of snapshots, all of the time.

 ```sh
 /opt/sbin/snap.sh
 ```